 2. I was born in Louisville, Jefferson County, Kentucky on March 14, 1943 to Mary Orline Simpson Ballard and George Gage, and was adopted as an infant by Thomas Ewing Bulleit and Dorothy Heaton Bulleit, who had married in 1930.
 I have one sister, Mary Joseph Bulleit, also adopted by Thomas Ewing Bulleit and Dorothy Heaton Bulleit, and twelve half siblings by Mary Orline Simpson Ballard and her husband, Lawrence Ballard.

 Tom met his biological mother in 1998 when he was in his late 50’s.
 He used his biological mother’s relative’s experience in the bourbon industry to qualify his own.
 You will see this pattern in several of the points below.
-Many of the relations that he cites he had no former history with prior to 1998, and he did not meet the entirety of his family until several years after 1998 after having asked his biological mother to keep him a secret.

 3. George Gage was killed in combat on Juno Beach during the Normandy invasion on June 22, 1944.
 He is buried in the Normandy American Cemetery in Colleville-sur-Mer/St, Laurent-sur-Mer, France.